 Cervical ADR differs from ACDF in that rather than fusing the adjacent vertebrae together, an artificial disc is inserted to maintain motion between the vertebrae.
 Some studies have shown that cervical ADR maintains more natural biomechanics within the cervical spine and places less stress on the discs above and below the surgical level than ACDF.
 However, more research is needed to determine the long-term results of cervical artificial discs.

-Both ACDF and anterior cervical disc replacement have been shown to have favorable clinical outcomes, meaning that successful results from both types of surgery can be expected in more than 90 percent of people with single-disc disease.
-Cervical disc replacement has been shown to have at least equivalent results to ACDF in relieving neck pain, arm pain, patient function, and satisfaction, and with no increase in perioperative complications.5–9 These results currently reflect 4 to 7 years of follow-up in FDA-approved studies.
+Both ACDF and artificial cervical disc replacement tend to have favorable clinical outcomes.
+Successful results from both types of surgery can be expected in more than 70% of eligible patients with degenerative disc disease at a single spinal level.
+Cervical ADR has thus far demonstrated at least equivalent results to ACDF in relieving neck pain, arm pain, patient function, and satisfaction, and with no increase in surgical complications.
+These results currently reflect 5 to 10 years of follow-up in FDA-approved studies.1-3

 Possible Benefits of Cervical Artificial Disc Replacement

 For qualified patients, cervical ADR may accomplish the same clinical objectives as the traditional ACDF surgery in terms of providing nerve decompression and pain relief.
 There are also some potential benefits:

 - No risks related to bone graft.
 Unlike ACDF, no bone graft is needed for cervical ADR surgery.
 One potential complication in using bone grafts for ACDF is the possibility of the bone graft failing to heal or fuse, resulting in a non-union.
 While relatively rare, there are other risks related to bone graft, such as the potential for ongoing pain from the patient's pelvis where the bone graft is harvested (if the patient's own bone is used).